Kia Sportage review and buyer's guide

 If you tow anything, don’t get fooled by the specs, which will say 1900 kilos max tow capacity for the diesel, and 1650 for the two petrol powertrains.
 Lest this lull you into a false sense of security, the limiting factor for you is likely to be the maximum permitted towball download of 100 kilos across the board.

-So, in practise, irrespective of powertrain, if you said you needed about eight per cent in static towball download to ensure reasonable dynamic stability, then that means, essentially, don’t tow a trailer heavier than about 1250 kilos, with the new Sportage.
+So, in practice, irrespective of powertrain, if you said you needed about 8 per cent in static towball download to ensure reasonable dynamic stability, then that means, essentially, don’t tow a trailer heavier than about 1250 kilos, with the new Sportage.

 Obviously that’s not an insubstantial weight to tow, but nor is it towing the Taj Mahal to Dingo Piss Creek.
-In practise, it’s not going to be possible to exploit the maximum tow capacity - especially of the diesel.
+In practice, it’s not going to be possible to exploit the maximum tow capacity - especially of the diesel.
+But it does offer you a solid margin of safety, which is vital.

 Sportage hybrid has a maximum braked towing capacity of 1765kg, but with only 100kg of towball download still permitted.
 What this means is you have a good safe working weight limit if you keep the trailer to about 1500kg.
 Any more and you start putting a trailer with insufficient about of weight being borne by the tow vehicle, which can cause instability at speed.